Łukasz Mierzejewski

-Łukasz Mierzejewski (born 31 August 1982) is a Polish professional football manager and former player who was most recently the manager of II liga club Sandecja Nowy Sącz.
+Łukasz Mierzejewski (born 31 August 1982) is a Polish professional football manager and former player who is currently the assistant manager of II liga club Górnik Łęczna.

 Club career

-He was released from Cracovia on 15 July 2011.
+Mierzejewski was released from Cracovia on 15 July 2011.
 Then, he joined Greek side Kavala on 11 August 2011 and returned to Poland for Podbeskidzie Bielsko-Biała on 29 December 2011.

 International career

-In 1999, he played at the FIFA U-17 World Championship tournament.
-In 2000, Mierzejewski played at the UEFA European Under-16 Championship tournament.
+In 1999, Mierzejewski played at the FIFA U-17 World Championship tournament.
+In 2000, he played at the UEFA European Under-16 Championship tournament.
 In 2001, he won the UEFA European Under-18 Championship with the Poland under-18 team.

-In 2010, he earned five caps for the senior national team.
+In 2010, Mierzejewski earned five caps for the senior national team.